 Proving discrimination in the workplace can be a difficult task.
 It will require the assistance of a highly trained legal specialist.
 There are various regulations that dictate what companies can be prosecuted for discrimination as well as how long a person has to file a claim.
 These regulations vary according to the type of discrimination that takes place.

-Scott Law Firm PLLC is committed to providing employee-focused legal assistance.
+SGT Law Groupis committed to providing employee-focused legal assistance.
 Our Dallas employment discrimination lawyer’s mission is to help individual employees without direct cost to them.
 Contact us or call (214) 238-8444 today for a case evaluation.

 - Race Discrimination